kneasle/shortlist/README.md

 ## The solution used by this crate
 This is where using a `Shortlist` is useful.

-A `Shortlist` is a datastructure that will dynamically keep a 'shortlist' of the best items given to it so far, with `O(1)` amortized time for pushing new items.
+A `Shortlist` is a data structure that will dynamically keep a 'shortlist' of the best items given to it so far, with `O(1)` amortized time for pushing new items.
 It will also only perform one heap allocation when the `Shortlist` is created and every subsequent operation will be allocation free.
 Therefore, to the user of this library the code becomes: